10 Tips For Drinking More Water Every DayBy Sarah S – Jenny Craig

 Water is the essence of life.
-Humans are comprised of almost up to 60% water which means that we have to continually drink water to keep our bodies hydrated, happy, and healthy.
-This key nutrient is one of the most important elements for the human body, but people often struggle with consuming enough water.
+Humans are comprised of almost 60% water, which means that we have to continually drink water to keep our bodies hydrated, happy and healthy.1 This essential nutrient is one of the most important elements for the human body, but people often struggle with consuming enough water.

 How Many Ounces of Water Should You Drink?

-The rule of thumb used to be eight 8-ounce glasses each day, but experts say that has changed.
+While experts agree water consumption varies for everyone, a general rule of thumb is to try to aim for eight, 8-ounce glasses per day or about half of your body weight in ounces.
 Depending on your activity level and your climate, you should drink a half-ounce to an ounce of water for every pound you weigh.
 So, if it’s the middle of the summer, you’re working out daily, and you weigh 150 pounds, your daily water intake should be anywhere from 75 to 150 ounces of water.
-To be safe, no matter the temperature, shoot for at least 8 cups of water each day.
+To be safe, no matter the temperature, aim for at least 8 cups of water each day.

-The general “rule” to drink half your body weight in water each day is true and it may even help you shed pounds, too.
-Researchers found that drinking water may actually help you lose weight by boosting your metabolism.
+The general “rule” to drink half your body weight in water each day may even help you shed pounds, too.
+Researchers found that drinking water may actually help you lose weight by slightly boosting your metabolism.2

-If you’re feeling thirsty or even hungry, that means your body is already dehydrated, and it could be temporarily harming your metabolism.
-Drinking H2O throughout your day will not only keep you hydrated, especially during hot, humid summer months, but it will also keep your weight loss journey on track.
+If you’re feeling thirsty, that means your body is probably already dehydrated.
+Additionally, your body can sometimes misinterpret thirst for hunger, so it's important to stay hydrated by sipping water throughout the day, especially if your goals include weight loss.
+Drinking enough water will not only keep you hydrated, especially during hot, humid summer months, but it can also help support your weight loss journey.

 Below are just a few tips to make getting enough water easier to swallow.